Great Brewster Trail, Cohasset, MA 02025, USA

-A varied woodland with a well-marked 1-mile trail with moderate elevation, plus numerous rocky outcroppings.
+A varied woodland with a well-marked 1-mile trail.
+Moderate elevation, plus numerous rocky outcroppings.
 Enjoy views of the salt marsh as well as Little Harbor.

 The trail begins by skirting behind some residential properties.
 There is a moderate hill to climb, and then the route descends into a pleasant valley.
 Along the way, you’ll see moss- and lichen-covered rocky outcroppings and old stone walls.
 When you arrive at the junction between Markers #4 and 5, turn right.
 This is the beginning of the loop trail.
 To the left at Marker #7, you can follow a short spur trail for a view of the Mohawk salt marsh.

 Then continue on the main trail.
 When you turn right at the next junction, through a gap in a stone wall, you will cross into Dean’s Meadow.
 Take a sharp left at Marker #9.
 You’ll pass through a grove of beech trees, and eventually through another gap in a stone wall.
 At Marker #11 the short spur trail to the right leads to a small stream and some fascinating rocky outcroppings.

 Now it’s time to head back.
 Continue along the loop, with the salt marsh to your right.
 Eventually you’ll be headed uphill.
 At Marker #14 check out the pudding stone, a naturally occurring rock conglomeration.
 Not long after #14, you will return to the main trail, which leads back to the entrance.
 Altogether this route is about a 1 mile.